dmijatovic/rust-api-bench/actix-dp/README.md

 # Actix web with deadpool and tokio-postgres

 This project is testbed for actix-web todo app with deadpool and tokio-postgres.
+It uses actix-web version 3 (most recent version at the time).
+During development I used beta version but after official release I updated to version 3.

 **This version of actix-api is significantly slowe than v2.
 Further investigation is needed to discover why?**.

 ## Remarks

 Initial version of this api was quite slow (<50k request on load test).
-There are two improvements I made based on api version I created earlier which had quite high performance.
+There are two improvements I made which had quite high impact on performance.

 - Using actix-web json response instead using body